iranjan09/ECEN-602/MP2/README.md

 - **UIN:** 530006593
 - **Contributions:**
   - Implemented server logic and SBCP protocol handling
-  - Added support for bonus features (IPV6, new message types)
+  - Added support for bonus features on server side(IPV6, new message types)
   - Created and executed test cases
   - Developed the report